AheadGameStudio/Argode/docs/script/rgd-syntax.md

 # RGD Script Syntax Reference

-RGD (Ren'Py-like Godot) Script is the core language for writing your visual novel stories in Argode.
+RGD Script is the core language for writing your visual novel stories in Argode.
 It's designed to be simple, human-readable, and intuitive for visual novel creators.

 ## Basic Structure